 “Yes, little one.
 That is exactly it.
 They stand, and because they do, we can always find what we’re looking for.”

 They walked in silence after that, the girl stepping twice as many times to keep pace with her guide.
 Their feet shushed through the snow.
 Every now and then, the girl looked hard into the distance, looking for the forest to open again, hoping for a hint of what she longed to see.

 “Here now, this way.”
 The bear turned sharply left then immediately began ascending a small hill.

 When they reached the top, they both stilled and looked down.
 Jacksie stayed quiet, his breath blowing gentle clouds about his head.
 Zelda squeezed his paw with both small hands.

 “I knew it was here,” she whispered.

 Below them, a clearing in the trees lay still and quiet beneath a pure white covering.
-On the opposite side of the clearing, against a backdrop of fragrant evergreens, stood a lamp post as bare and black as the winter trees behind Zelda, and away from the lamp post marched two sets of footprints: a young girl’s sturdy shoes, and the delicate hoof prints of a woodland faun.
+On the opposite side of the clearing, against a backdrop of fragrant evergreens, stood a lamp post as bare and black as the winter trees behind Zelda.
+The lamp cast a pool of warm golden light upon the snow.
+And away from the lamp post marched two sets of footprints made by a young girl’s sturdy shoes and the delicate hoof prints of a woodland faun.